 Blackstone River Theatre, a nonprofit cultural arts center where the music, dance and folk arts traditions of the Blackstone Valley come to life, presents weekly music concerts, monthly folk dances and children's events, and special events on a year-round basis.

 Blue Hills Bank Pavilion

 617 728-1600 | livenation.com

-Located on Bostonís scenic waterfront, the Bank of America Pavilion is an outdoor concert facility that schedules some of the top shows in the music industry, from crooner Tony Bennett to Crosby, Stills and Nash.
+Located on Boston's scenic waterfront, the Blue Hills Bank Pavilion, formerly Bank of America Pavilion, is an outdoor concert facility that schedules some of the top shows in the music industry, from crooner Tony Bennett to Crosby, Stills and Nash.
 There is always a strong Irish dimension to the summer schedule, ranging from the Chieftains and the Irish Tenors to the Corrs, Celtic Woman, Elvis Costello and Van Morrison.

 Boston Symphony Hall